uvarc/rc-website/content/userinfo/rivanna/software/matlab.md

 % on Rivanna.
 This just needs to be done once, and its saved in Matlab’s
 % parallel profiles.

-configCluster
+configCluster % the configuration created is specific to the Matlab version
 ```
 ## `parfor` example

 ```
-% Create a cluster object based on the profile pc = parcluster('rivanna R2020a'); % This must correspond to the matlab version
+% Create a cluster object based on the profile pc = parcluster('rivanna R2020a'); % This must correspond to the matlab
+     % version you are using

 % Add additional properties related to slurm job parameters pc.AdditionalProperties.Account = 'hpc_build' % account to charge job to